Our use of cookies

 Supporting economic growth and increased productivity across the UK will always be a government priority, and we will continue to deliver on and respond to national priorities through the delivery of our Economic Strategy.

-The Government’s levelling up agenda is both a response to many areas failing to fully experience the benefits of economic growth in recent years and a recognition that there has been underinvestment in areas outside of the South East by successive Governments.
+The Government’s levelling up agenda is both a response to many areas failing to fully experience the benefits of economic growth in recent years and a recognition that there has been underinvestment in areas outside the South East by successive Governments.

 Our Strategic Infrastructure Plan shows that there is evidence of underinvestment in some of Staffordshire’s infrastructure, whilst appropriate investments will help in the delivery of the substantial growth planned within the county in the coming years and enable us to achieve both local and national ambitions to support increases in jobs and homes.